Gaslighting in relationships is a mind manipulation technique that makes the victim-partner feel like they are going insane.

-In a relationship, a gaslighter takes away your control and agency to the point where you hesitate to make a decision without their approval.
+A gaslighter takes away your control and say in a relationship to the point where you are hesitant to make any decision without their approval.

 It’s gut-wrenching to hear someone say how they suffered from being in a relationship with a gaslighter.
 The following may break your heart:

 Every good thing I did was dismissed, put down, ignored or twisted.
 Every perceivable flaw was magnified and kept fresh in everyone’s mind.